School to Business Partnership/Cooperation BEST

 What is Cooperation BEST?

 Cooperation BEST is our School Business Partnership Program.
-Through Cooperation BEST businesses and organizations are paired with schools or educational programs to assist in preparing our students for tomorrow.
-Partnerships are on-going, dynamic relationships that must be mutually beneficial for the school and the business.
+Through Cooperation BEST, businesses and organizations are paired with schools, educational programs and our community to assist in preparing our students for tomorrow.
+Partnerships are based on human resources; relationships that are mutually beneficial for the school and the business.

 The Cooperation BEST program was kicked off in January of 1995.
 The structure was developed through the combined efforts of Papillion La Vista Community Schools, the Papillion and La Vista Chambers of Commerce, and the Cooperation BEST Advisory Board.
 Since that time, all schools in the district have been partnered with a business or organization.
 Activities of the partnership program lead directly to the enhancement of student learning, while also promoting school and community involvement.